Food safety Medical Marijuana

 FAQ Medical Marijuana

-- Will OMMA licensed dispensary or processor be required to obtain a food license?
+- Will all OMMA licensed dispensary or processor be required to obtain a food license?

 No, only if engaged in the manufacture or sale of food.